-Since 2013, Goforth Trade Advisors has been engaged by more than 200 companies, from defense primes to startup businesses, to provide strategic solutions to resolve critical and sensitive export control, sanctions and CFIUS matters, which have included:
+Since 2013, Goforth Trade Advisors has been engaged to provide strategic solutions to resolve critical and sensitive export control matters, which have included:

 - Designed a scalable, high-confidence, enterprise-wide jurisdiction and classification system (including policies and procedures) for a major defense prime with multiple business units that can address previous and future regulatory requirements.

 - Advised a number of U.S. defense companies on their compliance with consent agreement requirements and engagement with managing and negotiating the terms with the government.

 - Guided mid-size materials company through a government investigation regarding unauthorized exports of sensitive products that included designing a full compliance program and led to the investigation being closed without action.

 - Successfully appealed commodity jurisdiction determinations that transferred items from the U.S. Munitions List to being determined as EAR99 on a range of hardware and software items that expanded the market for those products.

 - Successfully advised aerospace company on navigating Defense Department technology release concerns of a major international aircraft development program to lift restrictions that limited the ability of the U.S. company to participate.

 - Assisted French defense company on an internal investigation covering the potential violations of the ITAR and EAR for the re-export of U.S. origin items.

 - Provided OFAC sanctions review support for hundreds of transactions for a large defense and commercial company that involved high-risk destinations.

 - Conducted several secondary audits for consent agreements under the ITAR to assist in their ongoing compliance efforts to address export control requirements.